shun-li-casia/robotics_sdk_tda4vm/nodes/ti_semseg_cnn/README.md

 ## Processing Blocks

-Please refer to Figure 1 for the following descriptions of the processing blocks implemented for this application.
+Referring to Figure 1, below are the descriptions of the processing blocks implemented in this application:

-1. When input images are distorted or unrectified, they are undistorted or rectified by the J7 LDC (Lens Distortion Correction) HWA.
-Pseudo codes to create LDC tables for rectification are described [here](../ti_sde/README.md).
+1. The first step to process input images with lens distortion, J7 LDC (Lens Distortion Correction) hardware accelerator (HWA) does un-distortion or rectification.
+Pseudo codes to create LDC tables for rectification are provided [here](../ti_sde/README.md).
 Note that the LDC HWA not only removes lens distortion or rectifies, but also changes image format.
-Input image to the application is of YUV422 (UYVY) format, and YUV422 input is converted to YUV420 (NV12) by LDC.
+Input image to the application is of YUV422 (UYVY) format, which is converted to YUV420 (NV12) by the LDC.
-2. Input images are resized to a smaller resolution, which is specified by `dl_width` and `dl_height` in `params.yaml`, for the TIDL semantic segmentation network.
-The MSC (Multi-Scaler) HWA is used to resize input images.
+2. Input images are resized to a smaller resolution, which is specified by `dl_width` and `dl_height` in `params.yaml`, for the semantic segmentation network.
+The MSC (Multi-Scaler) HWA resizes the images to a desired size.
-3. The pre-processing block, which runs on C6x, converts YUV420 to RGB, so that the TIDL semantic segmentation network can read input images.
+3. The pre-processing block, which runs on C6x, converts YUV420 (NV12) to RGB, which is expected input format for the semantic segmentation network.
-4. The TIDL semantic segmentation network is accelerated by C7x/MMA and outputs a tensor that has class information for every pixel.
+4. The semantic segmentation network is accelerated by C7x/MMA with DLR runtime, and outputs a tensor that has class information for every pixel.
-5. The post-processing block, which runs on C6x, creates a color-coded semantic segmentation map image from the output tensor.
+5. [Optional] The post-processing block, which runs on C6x, creates a color-coded semantic segmentation map image from the output tensor.
 It can be enabled or disabled by configuring `enable_post_proc` parameter in `params.yaml`.
 Only if the post-processing block is enabled, the color-coded semantic segmentation map is created and published.
 Its format is YUV420.
 When `output_rgb` is true in the launch file, it is published in RGB format after conversion.
 If the post-processing, the semantic segmentation output tensor from the TIDL network is published instead.

 ## Known Issue

-1. The `ti_semseg_cnn` semantic segmentation CNN was trained with Cityscapes dataset first, and then re-trained with a small dataset collected from a stereo camera (ZED-1 camera, HD mode) with coarse annotation.
-Therefore, accuracy performance of the CNN model can be improved with a larger dataset and fine annotation.
+1. The `ti_semseg_cnn` semantic segmentation CNN was trained with Cityscapes dataset first, and then re-trained with a small dataset collected from a stereo camera (ZED camera, HD mode) for a limited scenarios with coarse annotation.
+Therefore, the model can show limited accuracy performance if a different camera model is used and/or when it is applied in different environmental scenes.